DHCSSza/escalator-sadilar/content/post/2024/02/Zindi/index.md

 #### Can you provide a brief overview of the community's mission?

-Our community mission is to build AI Together which entails bringing the Africa countries together with a common goal to future proof the upcoming generation with disruptive technologies and create job opportunities for the youth in Africa.
+Our community mission is to build AI Together, which entails bringing the African countries together with a common goal to future-proof the upcoming generation with disruptive technologies and create job opportunities for the youth in Africa.

 #### How and when was this community established?

-The community was established in 2018 but within the years it grew to be more defined.
+The community was established in 2018, but within the years, it grew to be more defined.

 #### Which region(s) are you active in?

-We are in 47 African countries
+We are in 47 African countries.

 #### Who is this community for?